IBM-EPBL/IBM-Project-21978-1659800383/README.md

 # IBM-Project-21978-1659800383
-Web Phishing Detection

 # Phishing Website detection using Machine Learning
 import pwd
 pwd

 # Importing Libraries
 import pandas as pd
 import numpy as np
 import seaborn as sns
 import matplotlib.pyplot as plt

 # Loading and reading the dataset
 data =pd.read_csv('phishing.csv')

 #displaying the first 10 rows
 data.head(5)

 #Displaying data in an easier manner to read
 data.head(10).T

 #Displaying the shape of the dataset
 data.shape

 #Displaying the summary of Dataset
 data.info()

 # Data Preprocessing

 Here, we clean the data by applying data preprocesssing techniques and transform the data to use it in the models.